VITianYash42/VITianYash42/README.md

 ### 👨‍💻 About Me

-I'm a Computer Science student on a mission to build cool things and solve problems.
+I'm a Second Year Computer Science student on a mission to build cool things and solve problems.
 I got into coding because I love the challenge of turning an idea into something real.
 Right now, I'm focused on strengthening my foundational skills and diving into web development.

 - 🎓 Currently studying **Computer Science** at **Vellore Institute of Tcchnology, Bhopal**.
 - 🌱 I’m currently learning everything I can about **Data Structures & Algorithms** and **Web Development**.